stijanic/mvs/README.md

  ```
  - Running curses version of terminal emulator: `c3270 127.0.0.1:3270`
  - Getting help for screen command for usage with c3270: `Ctrl-] ?`

 ##  3287
 - JRP logon for printing on G MSGCLASS: `logon applid=cjrp`, `PF12`, `PF1` and `PF8 (PF9)`
 - Emulates a printer and prints to PDF file on Linux with CUPS-PDF Printer: `pr3287 -trace -crlf -eojtimeout 60 "0C7@127.0.0.1:3270"`
 - LU for printing is specified in tk4-.cnf: `00C7 3287 - LU = 00C7`
-- Printing to local printer from x3270 requires to stop printer session after the job is purged so we avoid it.
+- Printing to local printer from x3270 (runs pr3287 in background) requires to stop printer session after the job is purged so we avoid it.

 # MVS